Battery law in Europe: what you need to know

 The new Regulation will replace the Battery Directive 2006/66/EC.
 The objective is to improve the collection and recycling of batteries, their performance and durability, and to facilitate their repair and reuse.

-Batteries of micromobility as a major source of waste
+Micromobility batteries as a major source of waste

 Due to a lack of design standardization, battery recycling cannot rely on the application of automated dismantling processes.
-Consequently, the recovery of all the components of the battery is impossible: the loss represents approximately 50%* of the components (*Research - Precedence Research « E-bike Market – Global Industry Analysis”).
+Consequently, the recovery of all the components of a battery is impossible: the loss represents approximately 50%* of the components (*Research - Precedence Research « E-bike Market – Global Industry Analysis”).

-Gouach’s contribution to the battery regulation
+Gouach’s contribution to battery regulation

 The increased use of recovered materials is permitted by eco-designed batteries.
 Gouach provides two solutions to this: